The Lifetime Achievements of Imagineer Terri Hardin

 June Foray – (Born September 18, 1917, in Springfield, Massachusetts-July 26, 2017).
 There have been times when Mel Blanc was referred to as the male version of June Foray. ...Read Full Post »

 Disney is planning on changing the infamous Auctioneer scene in Disneyland’s Pirates of the Caribbean in 2018, along with Disney World’s Pirates.
 We get the frequently spoken line “We wants the redhead,” from this attraction.
-Pirates first opened on March 16, 1967, just four months after Walt Disney passed away.
-Walt was only able to experience the Auctioneer ...Read Full Post »
+Pirates first opened on March 16, 1967, just four months after Walt Disney passed a...Read Full Post »